refreshing-lemonade/shenscript/README.md

 # ShenScript

 ShenScript is a lua script that effectively creates an improved training mode for the Famicom game Joy Mech Fight (1993).
+Intended for use with BizHawk emulator.

 ## Features